marshcooke/bike-brew/README.md

 ### Next Steps

-Features that you would like to add at some point in the future.
+Features that you would like to add at some point in the future:

 - [ ] Mobile responsive design
 - [ ] Expand information within the brewery database (open hours, website, social media, etc.)